AlexThomp1/AlexThomp1.github.io/project1.md

 ## Project description

 The project involved creating a program with a team using a UI with the Java programming language.
-The program created is a "Coffee Inventory Manager", which is a management systems used for coffee inventory warehouses to keep track of coffee types, keep track of customers, and ship/bill customers for the coffee.
+The program created is a "Coffee Inventory Manager", which is a management system used for coffee inventory warehouses to keep track of coffee types, keep track of customers, and ship/bill customers for the coffee.

 This program includes the features of:
 - Adding Coffee Types